belc0011/python-p3-v2-final-project-template/README.md

 # MSoccer League Manager

 ## Introduction
 This project is a Command Line Interface designed for the purpose of organizing a soccer league.
-This CLI is useful for keeping rack of the teams in a particular league, information about those teams (such as the current coach), as well as all of the players on each of the teams.
-Currently the only information capable of being stored for each player is the team they play for and their jersey number.
-However, future implementations may include the ability to store additional stats for each player (such as goals scored, assists, and yellow/red cards received), as well as the ability to search by coach's name.
+This CLI is useful for an individual running a league with multiple teams.
+It is useful for keeping track of the teams in a particular league, information about those teams (such as the current coach), all of the players on each of the teams, and each player's jersey number.
+Future implementations may include the ability to store additional stats for each player (such as goals scored, assists, and yellow/red cards received), as well as the ability to search by coach's name.

 ## Important Files